kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 1. `aShot` : WebDriver Screenshot utility.
 Its jar is public at the [MavenCentral repository](https://mvnrepository.com/artifact/ru.yandex.qatools.ashot/ashot/1.5.4).
 Also you can reuse the `ashot-1.5.4.jar` contained in the demo project's [`Drivers`](../Drivers) directory.

 2. `Materials` : Utility that manages the `<project dir>/Materials` directory where you can store any files created by test cases in a well structured path format.
-Another project  [UsingMaterialsInKatalonStudio](https://github.com/kazurayam/UsingMaterialsInKatalonStudio) describes how to use the `Materials` library in detail.
 The Materials-0.24.0.jar file is public at the [releases](https://github.com/kazurayam/Materials/releases) page.
 Also you can reuse the jar file contained in the demo project's [`Drivers`](../Drivers) directory.

+>Another project  [UsingMaterialsInKatalonStudio](https://github.com/kazurayam/UsingMaterialsInKatalonStudio) describes how to use the `Materials` library in detail.

 Please refer to the Katalon Documentation [*How to import external libarary into your automation project*](https://docs.katalon.com/katalon-studio/tutorials/import_java_library.html) for Katalon GUI operation.

-### prep3: create GlobalVariables for the Materials library to run
+### prep3: create GlobalVariables for the Materials library

 The Materials library requires 2 GlobalVariables defined in the Execution Profile.